-The foundation of all majors at Patrick Henry College is the core curriculum which is taught by faculty from the Department of Classical Liberal Arts and the Department of Government.
-Patrick Henry College structures its academic program around its distinctive classical liberal arts core curriculum consisting of 63 credits plus intermediate foreign language proficiency.
-Regardless of major, every student will take the following courses:
+Patrick Henry College structures its academic program around its distinctive Christian Classical Liberal Arts Core Curriculum, consisting of 63 credits plus intermediate foreign language proficiency.
+Regardless of major, every graduate will have taken the following courses:

 Modern/Classical Foreign Language*

 Our core is "Classical" in that it is founded on the great texts and ideas that have stood the test of time and experience, starting with the Holy Scriptures.
 Importantly, the American founders studied and lived by the great ideas found in these texts.
 The term "Liberal Arts" represents an education for a free people:

 [P]eople who are to be free must be given an education that equips them for freedom.
 “Liberal” education, for the founders, was essential for “liberty.”

 The liberal arts stress content, the imitation of excellence, the pursuit of knowledge that is valuable in itself, and the exercise of the whole range of talents that God has given.
 The liberal arts curriculum is broad in scope, but its parts are integrated with each other, as students explore the connectedness of all the disciplines....